 Oral Examination Requirements: The oral exam consists of presenting an original research paper in either a workshop or colloquium.
-Typically, the presentation will be based on the written comprehensive exam, but this is not a requirement.
+Typically, the presentation will bebased on the written comprehensive exam, but this is not a requirement.
 To qualify, the workshop or colloquium must be open to all faculty members and scheduled in the sixth semester.

-A failing grade (at any point) on the written research paper will result in recommendation for dismissal from the program and immediate loss of all financial support, including loss of the tuition waiver, the fee waiver, and health insurance.

-- A student must present at a workshop or colloquium by the first day of final exams of the sixth semester.
-Satisfactory completion of the workshop or colloquium requirement will serve as satisfactory performance on the oral portion of the comprehensive examination. - ➡ Failure to satisfactorily complete the oral exam by the first day of final exams of the sixth semester will result in a stipend reduction.
+- A failing grade (at any point) on the written research paper will result in recommendation for dismissal from the program and immediate loss of all financial support, including loss of the tuition waiver, the fee waiver, and health insurance. - A student must present at a workshop or colloquium by the first day of final exams of the sixth semester.
+Satisfactory completion of the workshop or colloquium requirement will serve as satisfactory performance on the oral portion of the comprehensive examination. - Failure to satisfactorily complete the oral exam by the first day of final exams of the sixth semester will result in a stipend reduction.
 The stipend will be reduced to the fullest extent to the minimum allowable amount.
-The ASU Provost's office has stipulated the minimum stipend for a 50% FTE (20-hour per week) RA/TA to be \$17,100 for the current academic year.
-The original stipend will be reinstated in the semester after the oral exam requirement is met. - ➡ Failure to satisfactorily complete the oral exam by the first day of final exams of the seventh semester will result in the loss of all financial support (including loss of the tuition waiver, the fee waiver, and health insurance) until the semester after the oral examination requirement is met.
+The Fall 2024 minimum stipend amount will remain \$24,586 for a 50% ninemonth appointment, therefore \$12,293 for a 50% appointment in the Fall semester.
+Starting in Spring 2025 semester, the minimum stipend rate will increase to \$26,544 for a 50% nine-month appointment, therefore \$13,272 for a 50% appointment in the Spring semester.
+The original stipend will be reinstated in the semester after the oral exam requirement is met. - Failure to satisfactorily complete the oral exam by the first day of final exams of the seventh semester will result in the loss of all financial support (including loss of the tuition waiver, the fee waiver, and health insurance) until the semester after the oral examination requirement is met.